 I had a chance to visit one of their community hospitals, Hillcrest Hospital, as well as the main campus.
 It was a very stimulating visit and it was great to see the progress they were making in building a “culture of improvement.”

 I saw this quote the other day and tweeted it.
 It seemed like food for thought and something to reflect on for a new year.
 A Google search doesn't lead to a clear creator of this quote... it's a common thought that has been around a long time, I guess.

 #TBT: Part 2, A Year of KaiNexus Webinars, July through December, Lean, Change, Continuous Improvement

-Following up on last week’s post where I shared KaiNexus webinars from the first half of the year….
 Again, one of the things I do for KaiNexus is produce and host our monthly free webinar series.
 You can view all of the recordings from the past few years via our on-demand library.
-They are also […]

-Here’s Part 2 of a post about the original NUMMI Team Member Handbook from 1984 (see Part 1 here).
 This, and other documents that I’ll be blogging about, are part of Don Ephlin’s UAW office papers that are archived at the Walter P. Reuther Library at Wayne State University in Detroit.
 Thanks to them for their assistance.

 Visiting the Gemba & Seeing a Growing Culture of Continuous Improvement at Mary Greeley Medical Center

-We’ve been having a great time at the KaiNexus User Conference.
-Check out key moments and tweets at the hashtag #KaiNexusUC16 on Twitter.
 To kick off the event, we shared a video that features KaiNexus team members sharing what we believe about people, organizations, and continuous improvement: